 And it is then that frail old woman looked up at the man, tilting her head ever slightly to respond:

 “Oh, why don’t you JUST SHUT THE FU%K UP!”

 The father looked as if he had just been shot in the stomach.
 The kids looked at their father as if he was just shot in the stomach.
 The wife looked at her husband as if she wished he had just been shot in the stomach.

 As for the rest of us on that bus?
 Well, as we all tried valiantly (unsuccessfully in my case) to conceal our laughter, I am pretty sure we were all probably thinking just how truly incredible it was that each one of us, all with our own unique ancestral journeys through the ages, somehow found ourselves sharing this brief moment in time with one another.

 So fast forward some months down the road, I conveyed this little story to one of the participating artists, John Golden.
 Amused, he described to me his own random encounter just weeks before on the CTA line.
 In fact, it was so random, John felt compelled to illustrate it that very same day, which is the little sketch shown below.

 As John explained it, as he was just sitting there waiting for his train to arrive, some random guy walked by him with a packet of hot sauce just dangling from his pocket for all to see, and then this ensued ….

 The sheer randomness of John’s encounter led to a good light-hearted laugh between the two of us.
-And it was then that it occurred to us that perhaps it might be a fun little ongoing feature to capture and illustrate similar random encounters in the city experienced by participating youth and artists alike.
+And it was then that it occurred to us that perhaps it might be a fun little ongoing feature to capture and illustrate similar random encounters experienced by participating youth.

-In any case, stay tuned for more Random Encounters to come, and hopefully they won’t be nearly as painful for you as they were for our poor father on that bus that fateful winter’s evening.
+In any case, stay tuned for more Random Encounters and related collaborations posted here, and hopefully they won’t be nearly as painful for you as they were for our poor father on that bus that fateful winter’s evening.